Thinking of buying skates?

 Take a look at the guide below produced by another club:-

-A) ‘Disco boots’ approx. £35-£55 these are great for anyone wanting to go along to public sessions and skate about with friends for exercise and fun.
+A) ‘Disco boots’ approx. £35-£55 DO NOT BUY THESE FOR OUR CLASSES!
+These are great for anyone wanting to go along to public sessions and skate about with friends for exercise and fun.

-B) ‘Look alike Artistic Boots’ approx.. £45-£70.
+B) ‘Lookalike Artistic Boots’ approx.. £45-£70.
+DO NOT BUY THESE FOR OUR CLASSES!
 These are slightly better than the above and if the plates aren’t plastic, can be adjusted to help skaters progress further up the grades.
 They are not artistic skates but are designed to look like an artistic boot.
-The toe stops aren’t height adjustable so are shorter than actual artistic skates, and whilst it is possible to progress so far with these, and get through a majority of grades and learn jumps, if a skater want to take their skating more seriously these are not a great choice.
+The toe stops aren’t height adjustable so are shorter than actual artistic skates, and whilst it is possible to progress so far with these, and get through a majority of grades and learn jumps if a skater wants to take their skating more seriously these are not a great choice.
 Also, they are not generally leather so please make sure they are done up tight to support the ankle

 C) ‘Hornet or Cadet Set’ approx.. £150-£200.
+DO NOT BUY THESE FOR OUR CLASSES!
 These ARE artistic boots.
-These will see you through all your grades, first dances and single jumps (although these are only recommended for children as the fibre plate would probably not support an adults weight). the toe-stop and actions are adjustable to each skaters’ weight and style, they edge and provided good ankle protection and support.
+These will see you through all your grades, first dances and single jumps (although these are only recommended for children as the fibre plate would probably not support an adults weight). the toe-stop and actions are adjustable to each skaters’ weight and style, they edge and provide good ankle protection and support.
 You can ONLY buy these type of skate through a supplier (if they are for sale in a shop, they aren’t artistic skates).
+DO NOT BUY THESE!

 D) ‘Competition Sets’ approx.. £200 upwards.
 These are a stronger, more advanced set with metal, alloy or titanium plates.
 Everything is adjustable to the individual and the boots are full leather or suede and come in different stiffness ratings.
 You can buy pre-mounted sets from suppliers although you have the option to choose your plates, wheels, boots, bearing, stoppers etc. and they build them for you.
 Competition skates, if looked after properly will last for years and hold their value very well, so even if you outgrow them, there will always be someone coming up behind you in the club willing to buy them off you or you can sell them to other clubs online. “

-Walsall Artistic Roller Skating club is one of only a few clubs which has a supply of type D skates for hire.
+Fusion Artistic Roller Skating Club is one of only a few clubs which has a supply of type D skates for hire.
 DO NOT BUY A, B or C skates.
 Just use our hire skates until you decide roller skating is the sport for you then save up for the competition sets (Type D).